akaspin/kaph/readme.md

 Design of *kaph* was inspired by [Connect](http://github.com/senchalabs/Connect), [Tornado](http://www.tornadoweb.org/) and many others.
-But unlike them, it was designed to make all components as independent from each other without a large overhead.
+But unlike them, it was designed to make all components as independent from each other without large overhead.

 ## Usage